carlogithub/Presentazioni/template/md/sidebar/PITCHME.md

 @snap[south-west list-content-concise span-100]
 @ol
-- C1: distinguish between stakeholders and users
+-  It is important to distinguish between stakeholders and users
-- C2: if  on the CDS the equations would allow real-time monitoring
+- Don't rule out NRT update; it could be a useful evolution
-- C3:  the issue is not the data; the problem is the authoritativeness and trust level
+- Access to data is not the main issue; the problem is the authoritativeness and the trust level
-- C4: don't second guess user understanding: energy sector have often a better understanding of the current climate than most of us have…
+- Don't try to second guess user understanding: energy sector have often a better understanding of the current climate than most of us have…
-- C5: why don't you work on embedding climate indices services into other apps
+- Why don't you work on embedding climate indices services into other apps

 @olend